sora-xor/sora-docs/src/ceres/tools.md

 The pairs section shows liquidity, 24 hour volume, and pool details for each trading pair as well as total liquidity, total 24-hour volume on Polkaswap, and details about liquidity locks.
-Additionally, in this section, users can check Deposit/Withdraw liquidity events and liquidity changes history for each pair.
+In this section, users can also check Deposit/Withdrawal liquidity events and liquidity change history for each pair.

 ## Farming